gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 `git fetch --all`

-Ensure your local working copy include all the recent changesgit rebase upstream/main
+Ensure your local working copy include all the recent changesgit rebase upstream/main.

 6a.
 Be attentive to rebase conflict, in such situation you can rollback by running

 `git rebase --abort`

-and then use a different strategy to update your working copyEverything went well
+and then use a different strategy to update your working copy.

 6b.
 You will see the following message if it went well